1: Be Technically & Tactically Proficient

-Make it a goal to get a little bit better every single day.
+Make it a goal to improve daily.
 Figure out your strengths and weaknesses and come up with a game-plan to improve each area of your life.
 Be a student of your profession.
-Read books about leadership, tactics, military history, communication and auto-biographies of successful military leaders.
-Find a mentor to learn from, listen to tapes and CDs, and attend seminars that will help make you a better person and leader.
+Read books about leadership, tactics, military history, communication, and auto-biographies of successful military leaders.
+Find a mentor to learn from, listen podcasts and videos, and attend seminars that will help make you a better person and leader.

-Lead from the front at all times.
+Always lead from the front.
 Be the first out of the foxhole and the last one to eat.
 Never ask your troops to do something you aren’t willing to do yourself.
-Inspire people by your actions.
+Inspire people with your actions.
 Be a coach, not a dictator.

-# 6 Insure the Task is Understood, Supervised and Accomplished
+# 6: Ensure the Task is Understood, Supervised, and Accomplished

 The Army pays you to get things done through other people, not to do everything yourself.
 Set clear objectives, ensure your people know what is expected of them, and then stay out of their way so they can get the job done.
 Make sure they have the resources they need to succeed.
 And, be sure to give them periodic feedback, so they know where they stand with you.

 # 7: Train Your Men as a Team

 In addition to knowing their individual tasks, soldiers must know how to work together.
 The Army fights as a team, not as individuals.
 Spend a lot of time on collective training.
 Master the battle drills and collective tasks your unit is responsible for, whether it be a squad or a brigade.

 As a leader, the Army pays you to make decisions.
 98 percent of your decisions are easy to make and unimportant.
 You are paid for the remaining two percent.